| | | Barbara Mawer Visiting Fellowship 2008 Award The award is intended to support working laboratory visits by BRS

 expression of Bim was also observed in primary human bone cells

+(work in progress).
 In order to show the causality of this pro-apoptotic protein Bim

 I wish to use siRNA (small interference RNA) technology.
 SiRNA will